 Adult Neurology - Inpatient Services

-During your inpatient assignments, you will learn to evaluate and treat neurological emergencies in the Saint Marys Hospital emergency room.
+During your inpatient assignments, you will learn to evaluate and treat neurological emergencies in the emergency department at Mayo Clinic Hospital, Saint Marys Campus.
 You also will evaluate neurological disorders in the inpatient setting, including the intensive care unit.
 You will participate in teaching rounds each day in the hospital.

 Adult Neurology - Outpatient Services